|Riding Level||Beginner - Advanced|

 Approximate Weight- Pretty light.
-DC gets thier boards from a production facility in Austria and they are well made with light cores.
-Even though its light it doesn’t look or feel fragile.
+DC gets their boards from a production facility in Austria and they are well made with light cores.
+Even though it’s light it doesn’t look or feel fragile.

-Edge Hold: The edge hold is pretty good but its not limitless.
+Edge Hold: The edge hold is pretty good but it is not limitless.
 It’s a little better than a good conditions ride but still not something for hard to icy days.

 Flex: Closer to the medium side of soft.
 It’s pretty playful and easy to butter.